antaresproject/docs/docs/services/widget.md

 }
 ```

-The basic widget's structure consist of the 'render' method and the 'name' attribute.
+The basic widget's structure consist of the `render` method and the `name` attribute.
 Both the attribute and the method are required for proper widget's interpretation as a specific type of object in the system.
 The name attribute should be unique within all widgets.
-The 'render' method is responsible for displaying the widget's content.
+The `render` method is responsible for displaying the widget's content.

-###Placing The Widget On A Website
+### Placing The Widget On A Website

 The widget described in the case above has to be added 'manually' on a website because it does not define property of automatic presentation.
 In order to add the widget, firstly, the view - which is responsible for displaying the website where the widget will be presented - must inherit from the 'widgetable' layout, so: